Ditch Diet Culture: How Intuitive Eating & Therapy Improve Mental Health

 Honor Your Hunger

 Due to rigid diet rules, our intellect starts to override simple cues to eat.
 Instead of judging hunger, we need to understand that it is simply a cue to feed ourselves, just as needing to pee is a simple cue to use the restroom.
+Trying to figure out your hunger and fullness cues?
+Charts like these can be really helpful.

 Make Peace with Food